-The following facilities are closed until further notice:
+The CIP pools are closed until further notice.

 Students who need a deadline extension for the submission of final theses, term papers, or projects due to the closure and restrictions of the various institutions of OTH Regensburg, please contact the chairman of the examination board and your supervisor.

 In accordance with current recommendations by “hochschule dual”, which is the umbrella brand for the dual study programmes of the Bavarian universities of applied sciences, the practical phase of the students in a dual study programme should be extended until the start of the lecture period on April 20, 2020.
 The end of this semester will be postponed and the practical phase between the summer term 2020 and the winter term 2020/21 will thus be shortened.

 Students in a dual study programme are kindly requested to contact the responsible people in their companies, departments, or institutions in order to coordinate whether and how this recommended expansion of the practical phase can be guaranteed and how access to e-learning and other virtual courses at OTH Regensburg can be made possible in the period up to April 20, 2020.

 Until further notice, all events at OTH Regensburg are cancelled.